 Coolant leaks became more common as the engines got older.
 Usually leaks came from the pipes that were on the back of the motor and in the valley between the two banks.
 Again the intake manifold had to come off for repairs.

-On the odd side, we have seen one instance at Karmakanix where one head bolt hole stripped out during a head gasket job.
+On the odd side, we have seen one instance at Karmakanik where one head bolt hole stripped out during a head gasket job.
 The motor had been over heated, so block metal fatigue may have been the cause.
-A timesert set up to recess down into the block fixed the issue.
+A timesert with the top ground off so it could thread down into the recess in the block fixed the issue.